 All platform projects require industry sponsorship from at least one private company to cover at least 10% of the total project cost within the project period.
-The company should not be related to the lead applicant (except if the lead applicant is a local university) in terms of ownership or management.
-For platform projects undertaken by local universities, sponsorship from a related company may be accepted subject to the conditions set out under Part B.I(B)1.
+The company should not be related to the lead applicant (except where the lead applicant is a local university) in terms of ownership or For platform projects undertaken by local universities, management. sponsorship from a related company may be accepted subject to the conditions set out under Part B. I(D)1.
 The sponsorship can either be in cash or in-kind or a combination of both.
-However, to encourage more projects in the public sector, ITC may consider waiving the industry requirement sponsorship for projects initiated by Government bureaux/departments and statutory bodies.
-Please refer to the details under Part B.I(B)5.
+However, to encourage more projects in the public sector, ITC may consider waiving the industry requirement for projects initiated by Government sponsorship bureaux/departments and statutory bodies.
+Please refer to the details under Part B. I(D)5.

-As a general rule, intellectual property (IP) rights generated from the project should be vested with the lead applicant which can be an R&D Centre1 or a designated local public research institute, viz. local universities, the Hong Kong Productivity Council, the Vocational Training Council, the Clothing Industry Training Authority and the Hong Kong Institute of Biotechnology.
-However, in the case of an R&D Centre project in which the majority of the R&D work is carried out by a local university, ITC will provide the flexibility to the R&D Centre to negotiate with the university and decide on the appropriate IP ownership and commercialisation arrangements.
+As a general rule, intellectual property (IP) rights generated from the project should be vested with the lead applicant which can be an R&D Centre set up under the ITF ('R&D Centre')1 or a designated local public research institute, viz. local universities, the Hong Kong Productivity Council, the Vocational Training Council, the Clothing Industry Training Authority and the Hong Kong Institute of Biotechnology.
+However, in the case of an R&D Centre project in which the majority of the R&D work is carried out by a local university, we will provide the flexibility to the R&D Centre to negotiate with the university and decide on the appropriate IP ownership and commercialisation arrangements.